 What’s credit card protection?

-If you’ve used your credit card to buy something that cost between £100 and £30,000, you’ll be protected by your credit card company if the item is damaged or misrepresented and the retailer can’t (or won’t) do anything about it.
+If you’ve used your credit card to buy something that cost between £100 and £30,000, you're protected by your credit card company if the item is damaged or misrepresented and the retailer can’t (or won’t) do anything about it.

-If you’ve bought something faulty, retailers and credit card companies have joint responsibility, so the credit card company has to pay you back if the retailer doesn’t.
+If you’ve bought something faulty, retailers and credit card companies have joint responsibility.
+That means the credit card company has to pay you back if the retailer doesn’t.

-Even if you’ve only paid a small amount of the total price by credit card - like a deposit for a holiday - you’ll still be covered, even if the deposit was under £100, as long as the total amount for the holiday is between £100 and £30,000.
+Even if you’ve only paid a small amount of the total price by credit card - like a deposit for a holiday - you’ll still be covered.
+This applies even if the deposit was under £100, as long as the total amount for the holiday is between £100 and £30,000.

 This credit card protection falls under Section 75 of the Consumer Credit Act, and it’s legally enforceable.